david-rabb/national-antibody-id/README.md

 # Proposal for a National Antibody ID
 To minimize the spread of infectious diseaes, a central database and PKI (Public Key Infrastructure) ecosystem could quickly and non-invasively check an individual's known health status.
 The ID system can be thought of as a boarding pass as used for airline passengers with extra gaurantees of privacy, authenticity and flexibility.
-Individuals would present their Antibody ID when entering buildings, sensitive areas (nursing homes, meeting with leaders) or other large gatherings.
+Individuals would present their Antibody ID when entering buildings, sensitive areas (nursing homes, dental appointments, meeting with leaders) or other large gatherings.

 ## Goals
 - [Quckly and cleary indicate if an individual is cleared to pass a physical security checkpoint](#Verification)